elvoulga/Classification-Regression/README.md

 1st Assignment: Classification and Regression on red and white wine datasets.

-2nd Assignment: Regrassion and Classification on Boston House and Iris flowers datasets.
+2nd Assignment: Regression and Classification on Boston House and Iris flowers datasets.